haberdashPI/vscode-master-key/notes.md

 - implement conctext selection-utilities.firstSelectionOrWord (which accounts
   for changes in the primary selection)
   - NOTE: this should also use `master-key.set` when available

+- make it possible to render some subset of the keybindings on a keyboard in the cheetsheet documentation

 enhancement: sneak shows the count required to reach each target